How to Write the Coalition Application Essay 2019-20

 Stories about the ‘greater good’ don’t mean that students need to become shining beacons of political activism, or boast about abolishing hunger in their local area.
 Smaller acts of kindness, generosity or just managing a difficult situation against the odds will be enough to get an admissions officer’s attention.

-For example, a student could have volunteered at a residential care home.
-They don’t need to have radically transformed the entire running of the organisation – but a story of making a small difference to the lives of one of the residents they met will seem genuine and individual.
+For example, a student could be passionate about a volunteer position they’ve held at a care home.
+Even a story of making a small difference to the lives of one of the residents they met will seem genuine and individual.

-Or maybe your student organised a series of events to raise money for a charity at school.
+Or maybe your student was excited about organising a series of events to raise money for a charity at school.
 As well as a dedication to a good cause, this demonstrates entrepreneurial spirit and organisation skills.
 But again, small, specific examples will go a long way.

-Question 3: Has there been a time when you’ve had a long-cherished or accepted belief challenged?
+Question 3: Has there been a time when an idea or belief of yours was questioned?
 How did you respond?
-How did the challenge affect your beliefs?
+What did you learn?

 Students might think they are being asked about a time they completely changed their mind about something.
 Again, this doesn’t need to be the story of a complete conversion from one point of view to another.